rulhoa/bmc-ctm-2-helix-integration/README.md

 ### Event Policies

-Event policy that deduplicates CTM events and does discovery node lookup refinements.
+[Event policy](event_policies/) that deduplicates CTM events and does discovery node lookup refinements.
 The lookup seeks to match events with the corresponding CI (job, folder, agent, etc) in Discovery

 ## Metrics

-(Monitor policy definition)[monitor_policies/] for collecting metrics from Control-M using the script KM to query Control-M APIs.
+[Monitor policy definition](monitor_policies/) for collecting metrics from Control-M using the script KM to query Control-M APIs.

 Pre-req: Helix Monitor Agent (Patrol Agent) needs to have been installed, on a host with access to Control-M/EM, with the script KM.

 ## Dashboards

-(Helix Dashboards)[dashboards/] that leverage metrics collected by the monitor_policies for a Control-M Workflow Insights experience inside Helix.
+[Helix Dashboards](dashboards/) that leverage metrics collected by the monitor_policies for a Control-M Workflow Insights experience inside Helix.

 ## Automation